6 Bossa Nova Chord Progressions You Need to Know!

 6. Vou Te Contar (Wave)

-Wave is a beautiful Antonio Carlos Jobim Bossa Nova song featuring a twelve-bar A section that has some bluesy qualities and rich Bossa Nova chords.
+Wave is a beautiful Antonio Carlos Jobim Bossa Nova song featuring a twelve-bar A section with some bluesy qualities and rich Bossa Nova chords.

 Bossa Nova Chord Progressions: First 4 bars of Wave